theworldasastage/hugo/content/post/impro/20180910-group-collaboration-is-hard.md

 Each time I am the first to go on stage in an improvised play, I'm scared.
 When you start your scene, not knowing where the story is going, not knowing if your teammates and the audience will react positively to your offer, you only wish for one thing: _to never have gotten on the stage in the first place_.

 Any person proposing something to a team is the same, the idea is still new and needs protection.
-Improvisers have created the mantra _yes, and_ to protect and build on these new ideas.
+Improvisers have created the mantra _yes, and_ to protect (saying _yes_) and build on these new ideas (_and_).
 The _yes, and_, is not just about being nice to a proposition out of kindness.
 It's about __being the best follower that has ever existed__, to make everything you can to make that idea work, to __make your partner look beautiful__.
 So, if it fails, _it won't be the mistake of anyone, it will be the learning for everyone._

 > Whether it's the kernel of a movie idea or a fledgling internship program, the new needs protection.
 Business-as-usual does not.
 Managers do not need to work hard to protect established ideas or ways of doing business.
 The system is tilted to favor the incumbent.
 The challenger needs support to find its footing.
 And protection of the new-of the future, not the past must be a conscious effort.
 > <small>Ed.
 Catmull, president of Pixar in "Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration."</small>

-__Trust__
+### Trust

 I was at the [2018 Applied Improvisation Network Conference in Paris](http://appliedimprovisation.network/events/2018-paris/).
 As we were discussing how to enable a group to be better at problem-solving, a theater director shared his surprise :

 > In theater it can take years of work for building trust in a group before we even start to solve problems.